SkytAsul/INSA-Typst-Template/README.md

 ## License
 The typst templates (`.typ` files) are licensed under MIT.
 This license does _not_ apply to:
 - The assets under `/insa-template/assets`.
-Those image files are property of Groupe INSA, INSA Rennes, INSA HdF and INSA CVL.
+Those image files are property of Groupe INSA, INSA de Rennes, INSA HdF and INSA CVL.
 - The fonts file under `/fonts`.
 Those files are property of their respective authors.